dbuluma2/stat495dbuluma/FinalProject/README.md

-# Final Project Title - Put your proposed title here
+# Final Project Title - k-Nearest Neighbors in Recommendation Systems

 This is a demo to show how to add a readme to a folder within git.
 The timeline below should be kept for your reference too.
 Feel free to delete items as they come due.
 And clean up this text!